Best Longboard Grip Tape Reviews

-So you you got yourself a new deck, or your old longboard grip tape has worn out, what do you do?
-The answer is getting a new longboard grip tape.
+So you got yourself a new deck, or your old longboard grip tape has worn out.
+What do you do?
+The answer is getting new longboard grip tape.
 Sounds simple, right?
 But how do you know which one to get or even how to apply it?
 You’ve heard about all this but you never really got a chance to ask someone about it nor is it really clear what it is.

 But you really want to be an informed, decent skater.
 Where are you supposed to get all the information that you need to become a pro?
-That’s why we’ve come up with this guide to help you out.
+We’ve come up with this guide to help you out.

 It consists of basic information you need to know as a skater, followed by some frequently asked questions from others such as yourself, and finally we have made a convenient list to help you with making the right choice of grip tape.
 Of course, there are a ton of brands and designs but we’ve found a couple that we think are really worth your time and money.